-Enjoy a circular walk around this lovely reservoir near Corby.
+Enjoy a stroll alongside this lovely reservoir near Corby.
 You can park at the car park at the north eastern end of the water off Main Street in Stoke Dry.
 The village of Stoke Dry is reputed to be the place where the Gunpowder Plot was hatched.
-The village has an interesting medieval church dedicated to Saint Andrew.
+It has an interesting medieval church dedicated to Saint Andrew.

 It's a beautiful area with the reservoir surrounded by rolling countryside of Leicestershire, Rutland and Northamptonshire.